Go to the Nature Institute’s home page

 Some Standard Terminology

 The usual formula has it that DNA makes RNA and RNA makes protein.
-The DNA double helix forms a kind of spiraling ladder, with pairs of nucleotide bases (“base pairs”) constituting the rungs of the ladder: a nucleotide base attached to one siderail of the ladder bonds with a base attached to the other siderail.
+The DNA double helix forms a kind of spiraling ladder, with pairs of nucleotide bases (base pairs) constituting the rungs of the ladder: a nucleotide base attached to one siderail of the ladder bonds with a base attached to the other siderail.
 These two bases, commonly referred to as “letters” of the DNA “text”, are normally complementary, so that, of the four different bases (abbreviated as A, T, C, and G), an A pairs only with a T (and vice versa), just as C and G are paired.
-Each siderail, with its attached nucleotide base, is considered a single strand of the double helix.
+Each siderail, with all its attached nucleotide bases, is considered a single strand of the double helix.
 Because the chemical subunits making up the siderails are asymmetrical and oriented oppositely on the two strands, the strands can be said to “point” in opposite directions.

 Obviously it must be possible, however difficult to conceive.
 The first thing to realize is that chromosomes do not consist of naked DNA.
 Their actual substance, an intricately woven and ever-changing structure of DNA, RNA, and protein, is referred to as chromatin.
 (See Box 3.1 for some basic terminology.)
 Histone proteins, several of which can bind together in the form of a complex histone core particle, are the single most prominent, non-DNA constituents of this chromatin.
 Every cell contains numerous such core particles — there are some 30 million in a typical human cell — and the DNA double helix, after wrapping a couple of times around one of them, typically extends for a short stretch and then wraps around another one.
-The core particle with its DNA wrapping is referred to as a nucleosome (about which you can read much more in Chapter 14), and between 75 and 90 percent of our DNA is wrapped up in nucleosomes.
+The core particle with its DNA wrapping is referred to as a nucleosome (about which you can read much more in Chapter 14, “How Our Genes Come to Expression”), and between 75 and 90 percent of our DNA is wrapped up in nucleosomes.
 This is one way the cell packs its DNA into a surprisingly small volume.

 But how is all this material organized so as to serve the infinitely complex requirements of a flatworm, bumblebee, shark, or human?
 Biologists have spent a good number of years trying to visualize the functional organization of chromosomes in the cell nucleus, and, while the task is far from finished, a lot of progress has been made.

 Two important efforts to map the spatial arrangement of chromosomes were published in 2009 and 2014.1 The researchers performed detailed analyses that yielded the schematic representations in the two figures below.
 The first of these studies showed that chromosomes are roughly organized into several functional compartments, represented by the different colors of the spherical globule in Figure 3.1.
-(The image depicts only the chromosomes, not the contents of the larger nucleus.)
+(The image schematically represents only the chromosomes, not all the contents of the nucleus.)
 Any given chromosome simultaneously participates in multiple compartments, as indicated by the different colors of the linear (unfolded) chromosome shown at the top of the figure.
 You can, then, readily imagine the tortuous pathways of the intermingling chromosomes — the “twenty-four miles of string in a tennis ball” — constituting the overall globule.

 schematic representation of linear (unfolded) chromosome with colors